iocafe/iocafe-doc/source/extensions/switchbox/210318-switchbox.rst

 switchbox
 ==================================

-The switchbox service runs on cloud server.
-The switchbox library is iocom extension library, which implements a pass-trough service to connect to set of IO networks. eswitch is is a general purpose switchbox service application, and also example how to use the switchbox library.
+A switchbox service runs on cloud server.
+The switchbox library is an iocom extension, which implements a pass-trough service to connect to IO network services in local LANs. eswitch is is a general purpose switchbox service application, and also example how to use the switchbox library.
 The base iocom library includes ioc_switchbox_socket stream implementation, which allows IO network service (device, process) to publish it's own end point at cloud server without linking the switchbox library.